-68. Opinion Research Services was commissioned by the Council to undertake a survey in which the Council wished to examine residents' views on a range of services.
-Overall the result was very positive for the Council, showing improvements in key areas.
+68. Opinion Research Services has been commissioned by the Council to undertake a survey in which the Council wished to examine residents' views on a range of services.
+Overall the results have historically been very positive for the Council, showing improvements in key areas.
 The chart below shows the response to key questions from each year the survey was carried out since 1999.
-The most recent survey was conducted in early 2018 however the results of this will not be available until April / May 2018.
+The most recent survey was conducted in early 2018.
+Overall, the results show that Hertsmere Borough Council is performing similarly to other councils nationally.
+Hertsmere Borough Council figures have fallen back when benchmarked against the Hertsmere 2014/15 survey but are generally at similar levels to other council areas in the country, and in some cases better (LGA Survey Results).

-1999 2002 2005 2008 2011 2014 % Satisfaction with the area as a place to live 82 82 82 84 91 90 % Satisfaction with the way the Council is run 62 64 66 65 74 89 % Agree the Council provides value for money 45 45 39 52 61 65 % Agree treats all areas of the borough fairly 29 31 28 35 65 70
+1999 2002 2005 2008 2011 2014 2018 % Satisfaction with the area as a place to live 82 82 82 84 91 90 83 % Satisfaction with the way the Council is run 62 64 66 65 74 74 66 % Agree the Council provides value for money 45 45 39 52 61 65 48 % Agree treats all areas of the borough fairly 29 31 28 35 65 70 69

 - 69. The Council's official magazine "Hertsmere News" is published three times a year and delivered throughout the Borough. - 70.
 Residents and property / business owners in the Borough are able to submit relevant questions in writing for consideration and response at Council meetings. - 71.
 There is a facility for Council to receive petitions should a group of residents feel strongly about an issue that relates to or affects the Council's functions or the Council has an interest in or involvement with. - 72.
 Meetings of the Council and the Executive are web-cast. - 73.
 Members of the public are also able to speak at a Planning Committee on any application being considered at that meeting by prior arrangement only. - 74.
 The last Participatory Budgeting process was carried out in November 2016 and resulted in ongoing annual savings of £201,000, which assisted the Council in balancing the 2017/18 budget and in addressing the continuing reduction in funding from Central Government.
 Further annual savings of £150,000 have also now been incorporated into the revenue budget from 2018/19. - 75.
 The Council is subject to the requirements of the Freedom of Information Act 2003 and the Local Government Transparency Code 2014, the approaches of which are to provide demand-led, open, honest, timely and transparent information to all stakeholders without compromising confidentiality. - 76.
-The Council has established clear channels of communication with its staff, e.g. briefings from the Chief Executive, regular Directorate meetings and weekly 'All Staff' e-mails
+The Council has established clear channels of communication with its staff, e.g. briefings from the Chief Executive, regular Directorate meetings and weekly 'All Staff' e-mails.